IkechukwuAKalu/UserManager/README.md

 This repository contains a simple demo API built with NodeJS.
 The API is used to manage users in a MongoDB database.

+# Docker
+Run the containers using `sh ./run_containers.sh`.
+This runs the application and database bash scripts which execute the docker commands.
+As the case may be, you may require to use `sudo` to run the command.
+Ex. `sudo sh ./run_containers.sh`.

 ### Development
 This application was developed using [ExpressJS](http://expressjs.com/).
 MongoDB was used for persisting data with [Mongoose](https://mongoosejs.com/) as [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).